 “That’s a very personal question.”
 After all she had been through with Elder Jesse Youngblood, she realized that was a foolish thing to say.

 “Ain’t no question, jes’ a simple statement of fact.
 Of course you do—have a vibrator.
 Every fine, upstanding woman does.
 You use it every day, I’d bet.
 And you gotta name for it, too.
 Here, hold on for a while, I got another magazine here with a gal getting’ it on with a vibrator.
 Mm-mm.”

 Pervert or not, Elder Jesse was right on the money there.
-“Lady Luck,” said Heidi.
+“Lady Luck, the vibrator’s name.” said Heidi.